iceamdeveloper/iceam/wp-content/plugins/aelia-currencyswitcher-subscriptions/readme.txt

 Should you need assistance, please feel free to [contact us](https://aelia.co/contact) andto avail of our paid support service (standard charges apply).

 == Changelog ==

+= 1.4.7.190828 =
+* Fix - Fixed glitch that caused a product's base currency to be overwritten by the one introduced by this integration addon.

+= 1.4.6.190807 =
+* Tweak - Handled edge case which caused the upgrade price of a subscription to be returned as zero.

+= 1.4.6.190706 =
+* Fix - Fixed bug that prevented the subscription price from being converted in some cases.

+= 1.4.5.190703 =
+* Tweak - Added workaround to prevent conflicts with other plugins while returning product prices in currency.

+= 1.4.4.190630 =
+* Tweak - Improved UI to enter prices in Edit Product page.
+* Tweak - Updated logic to handle automatic updates.
+* Fix - Fixed issue that caused a variable subscription to become unavailable when one variation didn't have a price.

 = 1.4.2.181217 =
 * Tweak - Altered CSS for Edit Product page, to restore the size of price fields.